mallocivr/malloci-editor/public/markDown/home.md

 *A MarkDown parser for WebVR.*
 ​
 ## Intro
 Malloci is a set of tools to help non-developers create Web-based VR content.
 Currently, creating a VR experience for the web requires a strong working knowledge of web development, game development, or both.
-This makes for a pretty steap learning curve, and results in a very limited amount of content.
+This makes for a pretty steep learning curve, and results in a very limited amount of content.
 ​

 Malloci attempts to lower this barrier by allowing users to create informational WebVR content using MarkDown instead.

 ## Platform agnostic